vikvikvr/know-how/CSS/Typography.md

 # Typography

-As a good practice, you would want to set `font-size` only once at the top level, and then refer to it using the `em` unit.
-This allow to change mind later very easily, without having to go through all your styles to make changes.
+As a good practice, you would want to **set** `font-size` **only once** at the top level, and then refer to it using the `em` unit.

+This allows us to change mind later very easily, without having to go through all your styles to make changes.

 ```css
 body {